SWENG894-G4-2020/GroupThinq/README.md

 ### Start up the containers
+If running Windows, make sure that Docker File Sharing is enabled over the folder that houses the application.
+To do so:
+1. Go to Docker Desktop --> `Settings`
+2. `Resources` --> `File Sharing`
+3. Add folder, then click `Apply & Restart`.

 Run the following command in you preferred shell to start up the database, backend, and frontend.
+(Windows: you must use Powershell)
 ```
 docker-compose up
 ```